mikechambers/darci/README.md

 The `DCLI_FIX_DATA` variable is used when syncing activity data.
 When set to `true` dclisync will make additional API calls when syncing data if there is missing data from the API (which happens sometimes).
 This can significantly slow down the initial sync, but is recommended as it can help prevent missing data.

+#### Sync Player Data

 At this point, we are ready to do the initial data sync.
-The first sync can take some time, and thus its suggested you sync one player first, and get everything else setup, then add additional players.
+The first sync can take some time, and thus its suggested you sync one player first to make sure everything is working.
+Once everything is setup you can then add and sync additional players.

 To add a player to sync, run: